jklingsporn/vertx-jooq/README.md

  See the `handleCustomTypeFromJson` and `handleCustomTypeToJson` methods in the `AbstractVertxGenerator` or checkout the [`CustomVertxGenerator`](vertx-jooq-generate/src/test/java/io/github/jklingsporn/vertx/jooq/generate/custom) from the tests.

-## How to run tests

-### postgres
-- Build postgres image: `cd docker && docker build -t vertx-jooq-pg -f DockerPostgres .`
-- Run postgres image: `docker run -p 5432:5432 vertx-jooq-pg`

-### mysql
-- Run MySQL image: `docker run -p 127.0.0.1:3306:3306 -e MYSQL_ROOT_PASSWORD=vertx -e MYSQL_ROOT_HOST=% mysql:8 --max_connections=500 --default-authentication-plugin=mysql_native_password`

-> I receive a "Too many open files" exception on **macOS**

-Increase your file limits.
-Unfortunately the solution differs by each OS version, so you have to do some googling.

 ## is vertx-jooq compatible with Java 8?
-Starting from `6.4.0` on vertx-jooq implicitly requires Java 11, as this is the minimum required version by the non-commercial version of jOOQ `3.15`.
+Starting with version `6.4.0`, vertx-jooq implicitly requires Java 11, as this is the minimum required version by the non-commercial version of jOOQ `3.15`.
 If you're stuck with Java 8, the latest version you can use is `6.3.0`.

 ## are you sure this works?
 Yes!
 There are [many integration tests](https://github.com/jklingsporn/vertx-jooq/tree/master/vertx-jooq-generate/src/test/java/io/github/jklingsporn/vertx/jooq/generate) that cover most usecases.
 Check them out if you're interested.
+### how to run tests
+The tests are executed against two docker containers.
+Please refer to [this readme](docker/README.md) of how to set them up.
+#### I receive a "Too many open files" exception on **macOS**
+Increase your file limits.
+Unfortunately the solution differs by each OS version, so you have to do some research.

 # disclaimer
 This library comes without any warranty - just take it or leave it.
 Also, the author is neither connected to the